What Is Lupus?

 Raynaud's phenomenon is a condition caused by lupus whereby fingers and/or toes become purplish and sometimes painful and numb in response to emotional stress or cold temperature exposure.
 These situations lead to spasm and restricted circulation.
 Some patients with lupus have Raynaud's phenomenon.

 Initially, lupus that affects the joints can mimic rheumatoid arthritis.
 Rheumatoid arthritis can also cause fatigue.
 The skin rash of lupus, however, is not seen in patients with rheumatoid arthritis.
 There are also specific lab tests that can help in distinguishing the diseases.

 It can be challenging for doctors to diagnose lupus.
-Lupus can mimic other disease and its initial presentation varies from patient to patient.
-It is not unusual to have minor symptoms for years prior to diagnosis.
+Lupus can mimic other diseases and its initial presentation varies from patient to patient.
+It is not unusual to have minor symptoms for years prior to a lupus diagnosis.
 There is no singular test for lupus.
 There are certain abnormal antibodies that can give clues to the diagnosis, including antinuclear antibodies (ANAs), deoxyribonucleic acid antibodies (anti DNAs), and anti-Smith antibodies.
 White and red blood counts can be low as can platelet counts.
-Sometimes tissue biopsies are necessary for diagnosis.
+Sometimes tissue biopsies are necessary for a lupus diagnosis.

 Lupus can affect people of either gender or any ethnic background.
 It affects women eight times as often as men.
 The onset is usually in the childbearing years.
 There is a higher prevalence in blacks, Latinos, and Afro-Caribbean individuals.
 There is a lower prevalence in Asians and whites.
 Lupus is more common in those who are related to someone known to have lupus.